nanvel/blog/pages/languages/japanese/hiragana-tips.md

 らくだ - camel.

+The [r] is pronounced in the slightly more trilled manner of other European languages, such as French and Spanish.

 ## /ri/ - り

 りんご - apple.

+The [r] is pronounced in the slightly more trilled manner of other European languages, such as French and Spanish.

 ## /ru/ - る

 かえる - frog.

+The [r] is pronounced in the slightly more trilled manner of other European languages, such as French and Spanish.

 ## /re/ - れ

 れいぞうこ - refrigerator.

+The [r] is pronounced in the slightly more trilled manner of other European languages, such as French and Spanish.

 ## /ro/ - ろ

 ろうそく - candle.

+The [r] is pronounced in the slightly more trilled manner of other European languages, such as French and Spanish.

 ## /wa/ - わ